James Holland (author): Novels

 Holland's first novel, The Burning Blue (2004), is about a young fighter pilot who is hiding a family secret.
 It takes place in the months leading up to and after the start of World War II.
 Nigel Jones wrote the Guardian review of it and said "[Holland] has joined the few who can bring history to life."
+A sequel, A Pair of Silver Wings (2006), followed; it is about another young fighter pilot's journey to Malta and beyond.

 His first novel in a series featuring the exploits of Sgt.
 Jack Tanner, a soldier in the fictitious WWII unit The King's Own Yorkshire Rangers, was published in 2008.
 The Odin Mission was favorably reviewed by the Telegraphs Roger Perkins, who called it "a meaty, all-action yarn".
 As of 2019, a total of five Jack Tanner books have been published.

 Holland has written two young adult novels about teenage soldiers taking part in famous World War II battles: Duty Calls: Dunkirk (2011) and Duty Calls: Battle of Britain (2012).